IJSComplexMatter/cddm/doc/autoapi/cddm/video/index.rst

 .. function:: crop(video, roi=(slice(None), slice(None)))

-   Crops each frame in video
+   Crops each frame in the video.

    :param video: Input multi-frame iterable object.
 Each element of the iterable is a tuple
                  of ndarrays (frames)